kratapps/test-data-factory/README.md

 * autoPopulateRequiredFields (optional)
 This feature is enabled for every sObject without SObject Factory class.
-Once you create this class the feature is disabled by default.
+Once you create the SObject Factory instance class, the feature is disabled by default.
 Override this method and return true to enable it again.
 We strongly recommend disabling this feature for sObjects with a lot of fields to improve performance.